pgbackrest/pgbackrest/src/command/verify/process-verify-info.md

 Considerations:
 1. If a file exists and we deem it usable, then what if the database id, system-id or version is not in the history?
+    - It was decided that if the database information does not exist in the history of the backup info file, then the backup will be considered invalid and the files will not be checked.
 2. If a manifest is considered unusable, then should there be a backup result for it or do we just report an error in the log and indicate the backup is being skipped?
 (Need to try to be consistent with archive results).

 ```